wildmeshing/wildmeshing-toolkit/docs/main.md

 ### attribute --- Management of Mesh Attributes, Caching, and Checkpoints

-A mesh attribute `MeshAttributes.h` stores an attribute of a fixed type (char,long,double,Rational) and of a fixed lenght.
+A mesh attribute `MeshAttributes.hpp` stores an attribute of a fixed type (char,long,double,Rational) and of a fixed lenght.
 The attribute can be attached to a simplex of a desired dimension dim.
 A mesh has a set of default attributes, hidden and not accessible, that store the mesh connectivity (see for example `TriMesh.hpp`).
 Access to attributes is possible only through a Tuple `Tuple.hpp`.

+TODO: Explain the different types of mesh attributes

-TODO: Explain how to start a checkpoint
+TODO: Explain how to start a checkpoint/rollback

 ### autogen --- Automatic Generation of Connectivity Tables

-This folder stores a set of scripts and functions supporting the local navigation inside a simplex.
+This folder stores a set of scripts that generate navigation tables for the local navigation inside a simplex.

-TODO: describe how the data structure works

 ### function